| Country | Austria |

 SHIPPING:

-• We ship worldwide from Slovenia (member of the European Union) within 1 working day of payment received.
+β’ We ship worldwide from Slovenia, a member of the European Union, within 1 working day after payment is received.

 INSURANCE: